-The Elitch Theatre’s founder, Mary Elitch, has an incredible history all her own as the world’s first female zookeeper, the first woman to run a botanic gardens, and one of the first woman to own a theatre in the United States.
-Though she never had her own, Mary Elitch loved children and offered many programs at her park, often at no cost, to attract them.
-Mary created a school of drama, dance and art.
+As a result of these unfortunate circumstances, Mary Elitch has an incredible history as the first female zookeeper, the first woman to run a botanic gardens, and one of the first woman to own a theatre in the United States.
+Mary created a school of drama, dance, and art.
 She provided a special place where children could explore their talents in acting, enroll in ballet and ballroom lessons and learn to paint.

 Many, many actors graced the Elitch Theatre’s stage over the years.
 Click Here for some of the alumni featured in our 125 Stars from 125 Years.